Have you gotten an SSI Notice of Overpayment because you had too much money in your bank account?

 If you have lost all of your appeals or have decided not to appeal any further, you must pay the money back.
 Tell SSA that you want to repay it in small amounts each month that you can afford.
 Otherwise, SSA may automatically take 10% of your SSI check.
 Usually you will have to pay back at least $10.00 a month.
 SSA tries to get the money back within 3 years.
 However, they cannot take more than 10% of your SSI check, even if it takes more than 3 years.

 Don't despair if you get a notice of overpayment from Social Security.
 Read the notice carefully and ask your SSA worker to help you.
 Always write down the name of anyone you talk to at SSA and the date of the conversation.
-You can also call Pine Tree Legal Assistance if you have questions.
+If you live in Maine, you can also call Pine Tree Legal Assistance if you have questions.
+If you do not live in Maine, contact your local legal aid organization.